 Working in retirement and your CAAT Plan pension

-After you retire, you may decide to return to work in the College system, for a new organization, or even for yourself.
+After you retire, you may decide to return to work for a new organization, or even for yourself.
 If you become employed and your new employer does not participate in the CAAT Pension Plan, you can continue to collect your CAAT Plan pension, as well as your income from employment.
 Once you've started your pension or have reached your normal retirement date, however, you no longer have the option to transfer your CAAT Plan service to another organization's pension plan.

 If you return to work for an employer that does participate in the CAAT Pension Plan, you have options that are based on your age and your employment status.

 - If you return to full-time employment at a participating employer after starting your early retirement but before turning 65, you will automatically be an active member of the CAAT Plan.
 Your CAAT Plan pension payments will stop and you will resume contributing to Plan for as long as you are employed (but no later than age 71).

 - If you return to part-time employment at a participating employer after starting your early retirement but before turning 65, you decide whether or not to stop your pension and resume contributions to the Plan.
 You can become an active member as above, or you can continue to collect your CAAT Plan pension along with your employment income.